-- (d) For purposes of this section, "load serving "load-serving entity" does not include a local publicly owned electric utility as defined in Section 9604, the State Water Resources Development System commonly known as the State Water Project, or customer generation, if the customer generation (1) takes standby service from the electrical corporation on a commission-approved rate schedule that requires the customer's load serving load-serving entity to provide for adequate backup planning and operating reserves for that customer generation or (2) is not physically interconnected to the transmission grid, so that if the customer generation fails, backup power is not supplied from the electricity grid. - (e) The commission shall determine if a centralized resource adequacy mechanism, or some other appropriate mechanism, is the most efficient and equitable means of meeting the objectives of this section and of ensuring that investment is made in new generating capacity, that existing generating capacity that is economic is retained, and that the cost of generating capacity is allocated equitably. - SEC.
-2. Section 9620 is added to the Public Utilities Code, to read: - 9620. (a) Every local publicly owned electric utility serving end-use customers, shall ensure that adequate physical generating eapacity dedicated to serving all of its load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates.
+- (d) For purposes of this section, "load-serving entity" does not include a local publicly owned electric utility as defined in Section 9604, the State Water Resources Development System commonly known as the State Water Project, or customer generation, if the customer generation (1) takes standby service from the electrical corporation on a commission-approved rate schedule that requires the customer's load-serving entity to provide for adequate backup planning and operating reserves for that customer generation or (2) is not physically interconnected to the transmission grid, so that if the customer generation fails, backup power is not supplied from the electricity grid. - (c) The commission shall determine if a centralized resource adequacy mechanism, or some other appropriate mechanism, is the most efficient and equitable means of meeting the objectives of this section and of ensuring that investment is made in new generating capacity, that existing generating capacity that is economic is retained, and that the cost of generating capacity is allocated equitably. - SEC.
+2. Section 9620 is added to the Public Utilities Code, to read: - 9620. (a) Every local publicly owned electric utility serving end-use customers, shall prudently plan for and procure resources that are adequate to meet its planning reserve margin and peak demand and operating reserves, sufficient to provide reliable electric service to its customers.
+Every local publicly owned electric utility serving end-use customers shall, at a minimum, meet the most recent minimum planning reserve and reliability criteria approved by the Board of Trustees of the Western Systems Coordinating Council until minimum planning reserve and reliability criteria are adopted by the Western Electricity Coordinating Council. - (b) A local publicly owned electric utility serving end-use eustomers shall, upon request, provide the State Energy Resources Conservation and Development Commission with that information the commission determines is necessary to evaluate the progress made by the utility in meeting the requirements of this section.